Kapil7982/celestial-front-4775/README.md

 - #### Bill payment features
 1. User can pay any bill from wallet.
 2. User can get all bills details.

-- #### Cashback features
-1. User can get the cashback whenever they pay the bills in range of 5% to 25%.

 - #### Transaction features
 1. User can seen the transaction details with date wise.